Te'o assumes command of 14th Civil Engineer Squadron at Columbus AFB

 • 14th Flying Training Wing

-The 14th Civil Engineer Squadron held a change of command ceremony on June 25, 2025, at Fire Station One on Columbus Air Force Base, Mississippi.
+Lt.
+Col. Mercy Te'o assumed command of the 14th Civil Engineer Squadron during a ceremony held Wednesday at Fire Station One on Columbus Air Force Base.

-Col. Scott Ryder, 14th Mission Support Group commander, presided over the ceremony and highlighted both leaders' commitment to mission excellence, installation readiness, and Airman development.
+Col. Scott Ryder, commander of the 14th Mission Support Group, presided over the ceremony and highlighted both leaders' commitment to mission excellence, installation readiness, and Airman development.

-“We are fortunate to welcome a proven leader with expeditionary experience and deep technical expertise,” said Ryder.
+“We are fortunate to welcome a proven leader with expeditionary experience and deep technical expertise,” Ryder said of Te'o.

-T’eo’s career includes leadership roles across the Air Force enterprise, including service at Buckley AFB, the 820th RED HORSE Squadron, the Pentagon, and multiple command positions in Africa and the Middle East.
-Her decorations include the Meritorious Service Medal with two oak leaf clusters and the Joint Service Commendation Medal.
+Te'o’s career includes leadership roles across the Air Force enterprise, including service at Buckley AFB, the 820th RED HORSE Squadron, the Pentagon, and multiple command positions in Africa and the Middle East.
+Her decorations include the Meritorious Service Medal with four oak leaf clusters and the Joint Service Commendation Medal.

 Kelly departs after leading key infrastructure upgrades and installation resilience initiatives during his tenure.